 LightMem: Lightweight and Efficient Memory-Augmented Generation¶

-Conference: ICLR 2026 arXiv: 2510.18866 Code: GitHub Area: Model Compression Keywords: LLM memory system, sensory memory, short-term memory, long-term memory, sleep-time updating
+Keywords: LLM memory systems, sensory memory, short-term memory, long-term memory, sleep-time update

 TL;DR¶

-This paper proposes LightMem, a three-stage lightweight memory system inspired by the human Atkinson–Shiffrin memory model.
-Through three modules — cognitive sensory memory pre-compression, topic-aware short-term memory consolidation, and offline sleep-time updating — LightMem achieves up to 7.7% accuracy improvement on LongMemEval while reducing token consumption by up to 38×.
+LightMem is proposed as a three-stage lightweight memory system inspired by the human Atkinson-Shiffrin memory model.
+Through cognitive sensory memory pre-compression, topic-aware short-term memory integration, and offline sleep-time updates, it achieves up to a 7.7% accuracy improvement on LongMemEval while reducing token consumption by up to 38x.

 Background & Motivation¶

-LLMs struggle to effectively leverage historical information in dynamic and complex interactive environments, and memory systems have emerged as a promising solution.
-However, existing memory systems suffer from three major efficiency bottlenecks:
+LLMs struggle to effectively utilize historical information in dynamic and complex interaction environments, where memory systems serve as a solution.
+However, existing memory systems face three major efficiency pain points:

-Redundant sensory input: Raw dialogues contain large amounts of irrelevant information; processing them directly wastes resources and may even impair in-context learning.
+Redundant Sensory Input: Raw dialogues contain substantial irrelevant information; direct processing wastes resources and may impair in-context learning capabilities.

-Real-time update bottleneck: Memory updates executed during inference introduce latency, and read-write dependencies require serial processing.
+Real-time Update Bottleneck: Memory updates executed during inference introduce latency, and serial processing is required due to read-write dependencies.

-The root cause is the performance–efficiency trade-off: existing systems are either accurate but costly, or efficient but coarse.
-The core idea of LightMem is to emulate the three-layer structure of human memory: rapid filtering (sensory memory) → organization (short-term memory) → deep consolidation (long-term memory, executed offline).
+The core challenge is the trade-off between performance and efficiency—existing systems are either accurate but expensive or efficient but coarse.
+The core idea of LightMem is to mimic the three-layer structure of human memory: fast filtering (sensory memory) \(\rightarrow\) organizational sorting (short-term memory) \(\rightarrow\) deep consolidation (long-term memory, executed offline).

 Method¶